gorbit99/codewindow.nvim/README.md

   z_index = 1, -- The z-index the floating window will be on
-  show_cursor = true, -- Show the cursor position in the minimap window_border = 'single' -- The border style of the floating window (accepts all usual options) events = { 'TextChanged', 'InsertLeave', 'DiagnosticChanged', 'FileWritePost' } -- Events that update the code window }
+  show_cursor = true, -- Show the cursor position in the minimap window_border = 'single' -- The border style of the floating window (accepts all usual options) relative = "win" -- or "editor" if win then the window is relative to the current and editor to be relative to the whole editor events = { 'TextChanged', 'InsertLeave', 'DiagnosticChanged', 'FileWritePost' } -- Events that update the code window }
 ```